bpeter97/fs-inventory/README.md

-# GBR Inventory Management System
+# VHI Job Management System

-An inventory management system.
+A job management system.

 ## Built using the mern-stack with extras.